mihaiep/Test_Area/logs/2st_July_18.md

 * Join link for invited members and participants: https://zoom.us/j/353642832
 * There is a standing invitation for all @nodejs/TSC and @nodejs/community-committee members to attend in listen to feedback.

+### Notes
+* We didnt' have external guest today.
+It was becoming an internal meeting.
+* No recording, no Youtube recording